griase94/motius_coding_challenge/README.md

 "value": 1
 }
 ```
-- Namespace: A namespace to group events under e.g. “Frontend”, “Back- end”, “Server-1” etc
+**Request body:**
-- EventName: The name of an event e.g. “availableMemory”, “pageView”, “subscribeButtonClick” etc
+- namespace: A namespace to group events under e.g. “Frontend”, “Back- end”, “Server-1” etc
-- Timestamp: A unix timestamp
+- name: The name of an event e.g. “availableMemory”, “pageView”, “subscribeButtonClick” etc
-- Value: A number that reflects some attribute of the event e.g. For page
+- timestamp: A unix timestamp
-view this could be the amount in seconds the user spent on the page, for button clicks it could be just 1
+- value: A number that reflects some attribute of the event e.g. For a pageview this could be the amount in seconds the user spent on the page, for button clicks it could be just 1

 ### Aggregation endpoint
 ```/api/events/<str:namespace>/<str:event_name>?tsMin=42&tsMax=69&granularity=month&aggregationType=avg```

-Route parameters:
+**Route parameters:**
 - namespace
 - EventName: The event whose data you want to fetch

-Query parameters:
+**Query parameters:**
 - tsMin: Start of the time window from which events will be selected
 - tsMax: End of the time window from which events will be selected
 - granularity: The granularity of aggregation.
 Possible value are: “minute”,